Barkly Pass

 Barkly Pass is situated in the high mountains of the Eastern Cape, South Africa, on the Regional R58 tarred road between Elliot and Barkly East.

+History

+The pass is named after Henry Barkly, governor of the Cape.
+It was constructed in 1885.

+Route

-The pass starts a few kilometers outside Elliot at 1473 m above sea level and ascends moderately steep at a gradient of 1:22 attaining an elevation gain of 626 m in a distance of 12 km.
+The pass starts a few kilometres outside Elliot at 1473 m above sea level and ascends moderately steep at a gradient of 1:22 attaining an elevation gain of 626 m in a distance of 12 km.
 After a few sharp hairpin bends it reaches an elevation of 2018 m at the summit.
 The pass is subject to frequent winter snow closures.
-The pass is named after Henry Barkly, governor of the Cape.